October 9

 A huge problem in the country is that many people do not have medical aid coverage to receive appropriate treatment for their mental health.
 In fact, MHA reported that over 10 million adults have an unmet need for mental health care.
 While this issue needs to be addressed from the top, accessing an Emotional Support Animal letter is affordable and straightforward, as is adopting a furry friend who can become a part of a person’s treatment.

-mental health in the US
+infographics on factors affecting mental health in the us

 How Emotional Support Animals Are Making a Difference